jhuynh226/Monochrome-Dots-i3/README.md

 - **[i3](https://github.com/i3/i3)** — A fast and easy-to-use status bar
 - **[Fastfetch](https://github.com/fastfetch-cli/fastfetch)** — System information fetcher
 - **[Betterlockscreen](https://github.com/betterlockscreen/betterlockscreen)** — Sweet looking lockscreen for linux systems
-> And a ton of other packages used to manage my workflow
+> And a ton of other packages used to manage workflow (Most important being in i3 startup script)